1. Practice Policies

 2. The Right to Request Restrictions for Out-of-Pocket Expenses Paid for In Full.
 You have the right to request restrictions on disclosures of your PHI to health plans for payment or health care operations purposes if the PHI pertains solely to a health care item or a health care service that you have paid for out-of-pocket in full.

 4. The Right to See and Get Copies of Your PHI.
-Other than “psychotherapy notes,” you have the right to get an electronic or paper copy of your medical record and other information that I have about you.
-I will provide you with a copy of your record, or a summary of it, if you agree to receive a summary, within 30 days of receiving your written request, and I may charge a reasonable, cost based fee for doing so.
+Other than “psychotherapy notes,” you have the right to get an electronic or paper copy of your medical record and other information that we have about you.
+We will provide you with a copy of your record, or a summary of it, if you agree to receive a summary, within 30 days of receiving your written request, and we may charge a reasonable, cost based fee for doing so.

 7. The Right to Get a Paper or Electronic Copy of this Notice.
 You have the right get a paper copy of this Notice, and you have the right to get a copy of this notice by e-mail.
 And, even if you have agreed to receive this Notice via e-mail, you also have the right to request a paper copy of it.